 DOD Supply Base Resilience and Diversification Program

-Pitch your product idea, and it could become one of the 21 new technologies selected to receive funding and technical support from CDME.
-If chosen, you’ll walk away with a prototype, or minimally viable product (MVP).
+Pitch your product idea, and it could become one of the 21 new technologies selected to receive funded technical support from CDME.
+If chosen, you'll walk away with a prototype, or minimally viable product (MVP).

 The success of your business model hinges on your ability to have a functional prototype.
 It's the first step that gets your idea noticed, increases your chances of receiving additional funding, and launches the commercialization process.

-Businesses and inventors interested in receiving ongoing announcements related to the SBRD can opt-in to get email updates here.
+Businesses and inventors interested in receiving ongoing announcements related to the SBRD program can opt-in to receive email updates here.